 Since the launching of the International Decade for a Culture of Peace in 2001, a wide array of peace education programs have been implemented in countries and regions around the world.
 As these programs have expanded and evolved, a number of critical questions surrounding peace education have emerged.
 This section will address three such questions, and explore how a peace linguistics approach could contribute to the discussion in each of these areas.
-These questions include: I. What have peace education programs taught us about the nature of conflict?
-2. What should peace education programs include? and 3.
-What impacts have peace education programs had, both on participants and on the broader community?
+These questions include: 1.
+What have peace education programs taught us about the nature of conflict?
+2. What should peace education programs had, both on participants and on the broader community?